Deducteam/isabelle_dedukti/README.md

   * **Patching the Isabelle/HOL library**

     A few Isabelle/HOL files need to be modified so that exported proofs are of smaller size and that no oracle are used.
 See the modifications in [HOL.patch](https://github.com/Deducteam/isabelle_dedukti/blob/master/HOL.patch).
-For now, HOL and HOL-Library are patched.
+For now, only HOL and HOL-Library are patched.

-    - You may want to start with changing the permission on the HOL folder:
+    - Change the permission on the HOL folder:

     ```bash
     chmod -R +w $path_to_Isabelle_dir/src/HOL/
     ```

-    - Patch the folder, from the isabelle_dedukti folder:
+    - Patch the HOL folder from the `isabelle_dedukti` folder:

     ```bash
     patch -up0 -d $path_to_Isabelle_dir/src/HOL/ < HOL.patch